Earn Your Master of Legal Studies (MLS) Online from Pepperdine Caruso School of Law

 As part of the MLS program, students have the opportunity to focus their degree by choosing a concentration in dispute resolution, human resources, or litigation to achieve their particular needs.

 Students in the program may also hone their legal skills in arbitration and conflict mediation by selecting the dispute resolution concentration.
 As the need for conflict resolution and negotiation skills increases, a formal educational background in dispute resolution is an optimal choice for many legal professionals.
-Dispute resolution courses are taught through Pepperdine Caruso Law’s Straus Institute, ranked the number three law school for dispute resolution by U.S. News & World Report.2
+Dispute resolution courses are taught through Pepperdine Caruso Law’s Straus Institute, ranked #1 law school for dispute resolution by U.S. News & World Report.2

 Students in this concentration gain a solid understanding of the legal system and employment law.
 Through specialized course work, students will strengthen their ability to accomplish daily responsibilities such as hiring and termination, noncompetition and confidentiality agreements, and salary negotiation.